Laci1953/Cowgol_on_CP_M/README.md

 The first file must be a Cowgol file.

 If you want just to compile/assemble the files, the option -C must be used.
-The object code format is the HiTech's object code format.

 If the option -C is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first file in the list).